 Field-hunting tip

-Look in hydrothermal veins in mafic volcanic rocks and serpentine country — that is the host setting where saponite typically forms.
+Look in hydrothermal veins in mafic volcanic rocks and serpentine country, the host setting where saponite typically forms.
 If you start seeing calcite, datolite, prehnite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, or clay-like aggregates habit, so train your eye for that shape before scanning the outcrop.